 Or even those waters that are self-born,

 Flowing towards the ocean, purifying,

 The deeply held respect for water and a tradition of water management goes back to the beginning of Indian civilization.
 In China, mighty rivers were controlled by dams, large-scale irrigations and many tunnels that would prevent floods.
 In Europe, water mills provided bread, the main part of our staple diet.

 Recently, scientists discovered in a 2014 study a massive ocean about 700 kilometres below the Earth’s surface containing around three times as much water as all the seas and oceans we can see.
 The finding poses a new question of where the Earth’s oceans came from and how they stayed the same size for millions of years.
 The investigation, however, only relates to water beneath the United States.
 It could extend all the way around the planet occupying a region between the upper and lower parts of the Earth’s mantle.
 The total amount of water down there could easily be enough to submerge the planet if it were on the surface.

-In present times the speed of climate changes that are now affecting many places in the world is changing our relationship with water.
-There are places in Asia that are in acute danger of many villages being destroyed by rising sea levels, while parts of Australia are suffering from droughts and hot temperatures that wipe out wildlife.
+In present times it is clear that catastrophic climate changes are now affecting our relationship with water in many places in the world such as the recent terrible flooding in New York as well as in India and Spain, Storm Ida in Louisiana, and wildfires in southern Europe, California and Tunisia.
+There are places in Asia that are in acute danger of many villages being destroyed by rising sea levels, while parts of Australia have suffered recently from droughts and hot temperatures that wiped out wildlife.

-In California, forests are burning on an unprecedented scale because of the unusually hot temperatures and winds that are spreading the flames destroying the towns, like Paradise.
+In California, forests burned on an unprecedented scale because of unusually hot temperatures and winds that spread the flames which have destroyed towns like Paradise.
 The speed of those changes is the result of our actions.

 The town of Paradise before the wildfire: